BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

 | bkwd taken fwd not taken | 63%       | 93.4%      |
 | 1 bit BHT                | 74%       | 92.7%      |

-It's inresting: smarter strategies do not systematically gain something !
+It's interesting: smarter strategies do not systematically gain something !
 The "BTFNT" strategy gains something in DHRYSTONE, but is worse than the super trivial "predict taken" strategy in RAYSTONE.
 For our 1-bit branch history table, the situation is inversed.